 We fund our work through philanthropic investment and consultancy work for governments and brands.
 We also reinvest any returns from our investment into circular economy solutions.

-To quickly and significantly reduce the amount of plastic waste produced and stop it polluting our Ocean.
+To quickly and significantly reduce the amount of plastic produced and stop it entering our ocean

 Our vision is a global network of plastic waste-free islands.
 We are working with governments, councils, businesses and local changemakers to identify and accelerate solutions.

 Common Seas identifies, investigates and communicates the emerging human health risks of plastic.